naveen-mehta/tic-tac-toe/Resources/planning-sheet.md

 - call first at every click
 - return if box is empty
 - call handleHide if not and pass on false as parameter
+-
 - Modify handleHide
   - if doubleClick argument is true

+** handleWinComboBgColor **

+- add a class to switch background color for the winning combo
+- call this function from within the handleWin function before hiding elements and declaring the winner

+- Logic (*)
+  - loop through the playerClicks array
+//box[playerOneClicks[i]-1].classList.add('highlight-winners');